LHM++: An Efficient Large Human Reconstruction Model for Pose-free Images to 3D: Experiments

-\paragraph{Details of Dataset Scalability} To assess the scalability of our dataset, we perform controlled experiments utilizing stratified random subsets of 10K and 100K from the original training dataset of 300K videos. \Tref{tab:ablation_for_data} demonstrates that relying solely on the synthetic dataset leads to poor model generalization.
-In contrast, incorporating an in-the-wild dataset significantly improves the model's robustness and performance during real-world evaluations.
-Furthermore, increasing the size of the dataset siginificantly improves model results, although the gains in performance tend to diminish with larger dataset sizes. \Fref{fig: dataset_scalabiltiy} illustrates the findings of our ablation study regarding dataset scalability.
+\paragraph{Dataset Scalability} To assess dataset scalability, we performed controlled experiments using stratified random subsets of 10K and 100K videos from the original 300K training dataset. \Tref{tab:ablation_for_data} demonstrates that relying solely on synthetic data leads to poor model generalization.
+In contrast, incorporating in-the-wild data significantly improves model robustness and performance on real-world evaluations.
+Furthermore, increasing the dataset size yields consistent performance gains. \Fref{fig:dataset_scalability} illustrates the visual quality improvements as the number of in-the-wild videos increases.

-\paragraph{Mask Distribution Loss} Gaussian models tend to learn large-scale Gaussian primitives rather than large step offsets.
-To address this issue, we introduce a mask distribution regularization loss that encourages Gaussian primitives to learn offsets instead of concentrating on large-scale axes.
-As illustrated in \fref{fig:ablation_for_mdl}, employing this loss enables the mean position of the Gaussian primitives to be distributed more evenly across the ground truth mask area, thereby preventing the model from learning large-scale axes of the Gaussian primitives.

-\paragraph{Posed-Condition Deformation} \Fref{fig:ablation_for_pose_deformation} illustrates the impact of using pose-conditioned deformation.
-The results clearly indicate that our deformation tokens, which are conditioned on SMPL-X parameters, effectively model non-rigid deformations of loose garments, in contrast to the case without pose conditioning.
+\paragraph{Model Parameter Scalability} To verify the scalability of our \MethodName, we train variant models with increasing parameter numbers by scaling the layer numbers.
+Our experiments indicate that increasing the number of model parameters correlates with improved performance.
+However, the performance improvements tend to saturate as the model size continues to grow.
+We believe that this limitation is largely influenced by the scale of our training dataset that is extremely smaller—by an order of magnitude—than the extensive datasets employed in LLMs.
+Our experiments reveal that while performance shows moderate enhancements from small to medium-sized models, the gains become negligible for larger models.